non-npc/Github-Heroes/README.md

 - **non-npc**: Initial concept and push
 - **imc-avishayr**: App icons (ICO, PNG, SVG formats)

+## Contributing

+We welcome contributions!
+If you'd like to contribute to Github Heroes, please feel free to:

+- Open an issue to report bugs or suggest new features
+- Submit a Pull Request with your improvements
+- Share feedback and ideas

+When submitting a PR, please make sure your code follows the existing style and includes appropriate comments.
+We appreciate all contributions, big or small!

 ## NOTES

 - updates may break existing save games and may require starting fresh